goldfirere/units/README.md

     instance Show Foot where
       show _ = "ft"

-    type Length = MkDim Meter           -- we will manipulate Lengths type Length' = MkDim Foot           -- this is the *same* as Length
+    type Length = MkQu Meter           -- we will manipulate Lengths type Length' = MkQu Foot           -- this is the *same* as Length

     extend :: Length -> Length          -- a function over lengths extend x = dim $ x .+ (1 % Meter)   -- more on this later